Chalarangelo/30-seconds-of-code/blog_posts/javascript-nullish-coalescing-optional-chaining.md

 In the same spirit, the [nullish coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) (`??`) is a logical operator that allows us to check for nullish (`null` or `undefined`) values, returning the right-hand side operand when the value is non-nullish, otherwise returning the left-hand side operand.

-Apart from cleaner code, this operator might spare us some headaches related to falsey values:
+Apart from cleaner code, this operator might spare us some headaches related to falsy values:

 ```js
 const config = getServerConfig();